cfunkz/Lollipop-Music-DISCORD.PY/README.md

-# Music Bot Discord.py, Wavelink, Lavalink
+# Modern Discord.py Music Bot

 This is a Python Discord bot cog that provides music-related commands for your server with buttons included.
 This cog is designed to be used with the [discord.py](https://github.com/Rapptz/discord.py) library and the [wavelink](https://github.com/PythonistaGuild/Wavelink) library for audio streaming.